 MACICO - Multi-Agency Cooperation In Cross-border Operations

 The members of an organisation must be allowed to use the foreign radio network to communicate.
-But the way to organize this foreign use of a radio network is to be defined and validated by security organisation authorities.
+But the way to organize this foreign use of a radio network was to be defined and validated by security organisation authorities.

 Start & end of the project: